United Aircraft Corporation: Military

-Most of the military aircraft produced by the UAC were designed prior to the corporation's creation, many of them designed in the Soviet era.
+Most of the military aircraft produced by the UAC were designed before the corporation's creation, many of them designed in the Soviet era.
 Jet fighters such as the Sukhoi Su-25 "Grach", Sukhoi Su-27 "Sofiyka", Mikoyan MiG-29, Sukhoi Su-33, Sukhoi Su-30, and the Sukhoi Su-34, and large military aircraft such as the Ilyushin Il-76, Tupolev Tu-160 "Beliy Lebed", and the Ilyushin Il-78, were all designed in the Soviet Union.
-However though, some Soviet aircraft such as the Tupolev Tu-160 "Beliy Lebed", Sukhoi Su-33, Sukhoi Su-30, and the Sukhoi Su-34, were introduced later in the Russian Federation, the Soviet Union's successor.
+However, though, some Soviet aircraft such as the Tupolev Tu-160 "Beliy Lebed", Sukhoi Su-33, Sukhoi Su-30, and the Sukhoi Su-34, were introduced later in the Russian Federation, the Soviet Union's successor.
 The Yakovlev Yak-130 is the only aircraft to be developed after the Soviet era and before the creation of the UAC.

 The Mikoyan MiG-35 is the first aircraft and the first military aircraft designed and exported under the UAC brand, as Mikoyan, the company that designed it, is a branch of the corporation.
-The MiG-35 was a contender for its fourth generation counterparts in the Indian MRCA competition but was taken out of the competition in April 2011.
-The MiG-35 would be adopted by the Russian Air Force and is planned to be introduced in 2018.
+The MiG-35 was a contender for its fourth-generation counterparts in the Indian MRCA competition but was taken out of the competition in April 2011.
+The MiG-35 would be adopted by the Russian Air Force and introduced in 2018.
 The Sukhoi Su-35S, the UAC's second military aircraft, is designed by the Sukhoi Design Bureau, a branch of the UAC.
 The aircraft is to serve as the interim for the Sukhoi PAK FA, Russia's first fifth-generation jet fighter.
 This is the second modernized version of the Su-27, where the first modernized version took place back on 28 June 1988, designated as the Sukhoi Su-27M, also known as the Su-35.
-The improved aircraft includes a reinforced airframe, air-thrusted engines, radar, and improved avionics, while excluding canards and an air brake.
+The improved aircraft includes a reinforced airframe, air-thrusted engines, radar, and improved avionics while excluding canards and an air brake.
 The Russian Air Force designated them as the Su-35S and ordered 98 units with additional orders from China and Indonesia.
 Sukhoi thought sales of the Su-35S would go over 160 but they are blunted by updated versions of the Sukhoi Su-30.
 30 Tupolev Tu-22M3 bombers would be upgraded to the Tupolev Tu-22M3M with advanced avionics, ability to use air-to-surface weaponry, hardware components, and adapted for extended ranged weaponry.
-The first flight is scheduled in August 2018.
+The first flight is scheduled for August 2018.
 Remaining Tupolev Tu-22M3 bombers would be undergoing modernization.